Abhaycl/CarND-Catch-Run-Away-Car-UKF-Bonus-Challenge/README.md

 // best particle values used for calculating the error evaluation

-["turn"] <= the desired angle of the capture car "hunter" no limit for the anlge

-["dist"] <= the desired distance to move the capture car "hunter" can't move faster than run away car
+["turn"] <= the desired angle of the capture car "hunter" no limit for the anlge ["dist"] <= the desired distance to move the capture car "hunter" can't move faster than run away car

 ---

 Unscented Kalman Filter Produces results as the x-position is shown as 'px', y-position as 'py', velocity in the x-direction is 'vx', while velocity in the y-direction is 'vy'.
-Residual error is calculated by mean squared error (MSE).

 ![Final score][image1]
-![Final score][image2]

 ---